 1. Introduction

-Nodal Operating Guide Section 2.3.1.2.1, Limit on Generation Resources and Controllable Load Resources Providing RRS, requires that ERCOT develop a TAC-approved procedure that describes the methodology to calculate megawatt (MW) limits for Resources providing Responsive Reserve (RRS).
+Nodal Operating Guide Section 2.3.1.2.1, Limit on Generation Resources and Controllable Load Resources Providing RRS, requires that ERCOT develop a Technical Advisory Committee (TAC)-approved procedure that describes the methodology to calculate megawatt (MW) limits for Resources providing Responsive Reserve (RRS).

 2. Change Control Process

 The Performance, Disturbance, Compliance Working Group (PDCWG) is responsible for maintaining and updating the “Procedure for Calculating Responsive Reserve (RRS) Limits for Individual Resources”.
-Changes to this document shall be reviewed by the PDCWG and Reliability and Operations Subcommittee (ROS) prior to approval by the Technical Advisory Committee (TAC).
+Changes to this document shall be reviewed by the PDCWG and Reliability and Operations Subcommittee (ROS) prior to approval by TAC.

 In the following cases, after review and recommendation by TAC, revisions to this document must be approved by the ERCOT Board: